Frequently Asked Questions

 Our Feedback Loop sessions are completely asynchronous, meaning that you will not meet with a tutor face-to-face to review your writing.

-Once you submit your intake form and document, you will receive a confirmation email that your request has entered our queue.
-Within 3-5 business days, a tutor will spend up to 45 minutes reviewing your document and providing feedback through comments.
-Once your request has been completed, you will receive another email with a link to download your feedback.
+Once you submit your intake form and document, you will receive a confirmation email that you have scheduled a Feedback Loop session.
+At the time you selected, a tutor will spend up to 45 minutes reviewing your document and providing feedback through comments.
+Within 4 hours of the session, you will receive two emails: one with your post-session notes and one with the tutor's in-text feedback in a file attachment.

 Locations and Hours